ERC Eligibility Explained: How To Qualify For The Employee Retention Tax Credit

 ERC Qualifications For 2021

-There are a lot of differences in qualifications for the ERC between 2020 and 2021.
-All in all, the differences made the credit more widely available to different businesses impacted by the economic shutdown in 2020 and the resulting hardships in 2021.
+Legislative changes made the credit more widely available to businesses impacted by the economic shutdown in 2020 and the resulting hardships in 2021.

 We’ll cover each of the three acts that altered the ERC in 2021.
 Note that the qualifications were the same from 2020 to 2021 unless noted otherwise.

-What The Relief Act of 2021 Means For ERC Eligibility
+ERC Eligibility Under The Relief Act of 2021

 - Qualified wages must have been paid to employees: